aneoconsulting/ArmoniK/test/README.md

 # HOW TO USE IT

-This document describe how to use the scripts for do the tests and get the results.
+This document describe how to use the benchmarking scripts.

 ## Bench